incem72/nomics/README.md

-This app scrape currencies from nomics site - https://nomics.com.
+This app scrape inforamion on nomics Cryptocurrencies site - https://nomics.com.

-It first read all currencies on list page and the scrape currency details one by one.
+It first reads the urls of currencies on the listing page, and then scrapes the currency details from each pages one by one.

+Find the sample output in 14_12_2022_nomics.csv file.

+You need to install to run the code:
+-requests
+-beautifulsoup4
+-pandas